duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_0_laptop.md

 If you are running Ubuntu in a VM make sure that you are using a Bridged network adapter (for example VirtualBox uses NAT by default).
 This allows you to be on the same subnetwork as your Duckiebot.

+Sometimes when running a VMware machine in a Mac OS host, it is neccessary to have two network adapters: *Share with my Mac* for connecting to the internet and *Bridged Networking* for connecting to the Duckiebot.

 TODO: give some pointers for VM.